visionvlsi/visionvlsi/README.md

 -->

 <p align="justify">IC Design or Integrated Circuit Design this course requires the highly skilled professionals to design electronic chips also called ICs.
-Broadly IC technology is classified into two 1.
+Broadly IC Design approaches are of two types 1.
 ASICs (Application Specific Integrated Circuit) 2.
 FPGAs (Field Programmable Gate Array).</p>

 Further these ASICs are classified into three categories

 1. Digital IC
 2. Analog IC and 3.
 Mixed-signal IC

-with the advent of technology and the necessity there are other types such as SoCs-System-on- Chip, NoCs- Network-onChips and many more.
+with the advent of technology and the necessity there are other types such as SoCs-System-on- Chip, NoCs- Network-on-Chips and many more.

 <p align="justify">IC design engineers need to be skilled in the relevant subject as well as EDA (Electronic Design Automation) tools that are required to build these chips.
 “Vision-VLSI Industry Training Institute” is committed to provide the hands-on online training on these required EDA Tools along with the subject required
 to develop these ICs.</p>